|WHEN:||Saturday, February 4, 2017|

 Parking: Parking is $8.00 and available within Laguna Seca, adjacent to the Start/Finish area.
 Carpooling is always strongly encouraged.

 ITR Refund Policy:

 Entry fees to our trail runs are non-refundable.
-With advanced notice, we are happy to transfer part of your entry fee (75% up to two weeks of the event, 50% from 2 weeks up to 48 hours of the event) to a future ITR event.
+With advanced notice, we are happy to transfer part of your entry fee.
+Because of the magnitude of this race, a 50% credit will be issued if the cancellation is sent at least 2 weeks out from the event.
+There will be no credits or refunds provided if a cancellation is made within 2 weeks of the race.
 Only registered runners can participate, and you cannot exchange your entry with another runner.

 Awards & Shirts